John L. Sabo

 Cammie Hill-Prewitt

-Before moving to New Orleans to pursue a Masters degree in Art History at Tulane, Residency Coordinator Cammie Hill-Prewitt was the Program Manager of a non-profit organization in San Francisco working with emerging visual artists.
-Passionate about the arts, she has worked in non-profits for more than fifteen years.
+Cammie Hill-Prewitt is an Alabama native who originally moved to New Orleans to pursue a Master’s degree in Art History at Tulane.
+Passionate about the arts, she has worked in non- profits for more than twenty years.
 She started working at A Studio in the Woods in 2007 and enjoys finding new ways to bring the arts to the Greater New Orleans community and to students of all ages.
+Part of Cammie's job is to help source the materials, sites and individuals that artists need to create risk-taking new works during their residencies.

 Ama Rogan